 If you would like help with creating the appearance aspect of your image I offer a range of in person and online services to help.

 As an image consultant my focus is on developing the appearance aspect of your personal brand.
 I educate people on the importance of their appearance and how it instantly conveys to people what you do, how successful you are, and if they want to do business or work with you.

 If you present yourself in the way that your audience wants to see you that's also appropriate for the location and the occasion, you'll reach your goal in no time.

 Your appearance helps to establish your authority and your credibility.
 While it is possible to overcome a poor appearance, why assume people work that hard?
 Why put hurdles in the road to your success?

-As Diana also says, even in this age of casual dress and relaxed attitudes, paying attention to your professional image will put you so far ahead, both in terms of money and success in general (however you may measure it).
+Even in this age of casual dress and relaxed attitudes, paying attention to your professional image will put you so far ahead, both in terms of money and success in general (however you may measure it).

 How do you go about creating your brand?
 From a career or business development perspective, start by reading the Tom Peters article referenced above.

 Tom gives ideas on how to tackle each of the steps...

 From a knowledge perspective this could include identifying the skills and experience you need to gain.